gireeshcse/learnings/Development/ReactJS/README.md

   * It is a good practice to go for controlled components in most cases.
 If we are only extracting some entered user input values, however, then using Refs and creating an uncontrolled component is absolutely fine.

+  * Refs can be used to gain direct access to DOM elements or to store values that won't be reset or changed whech the surrounding component is re-evaluated

+  * Refs should be used for direct access to read values, not to manipulate DOM elements.
+For this, we should leave to React.
+We can use refs for calling the methods such as focus()

+  * Components that gain DOM access via Refs, instead of state and other React features, are considered uncontrolled components.

   ### Portals

   * Allows us to instruct React to insert a DOM element in a differenct place than where it would normally be inserted.